NeurodataWithoutBorders/lindi/README.md

 **Loading a remote NWB file from DANDI**

 With LINDI, it is easy to load an NWB file stored on DANDI.
-The following example demonstrates how to load an NWB file from DANDI, view it using the pynwb library, and save it as a relatively smalle .lindi.json file.
+The following example demonstrates how to load an NWB file from DANDI, view it using the pynwb library, and save it as a relatively smaller .lindi.json file.
 The LINDI JSON file can then be read directly to access the NWB file.

 ```python
 import json